How Much Does a Deck Cost in Cambridge? 2026 Price Guide

 Cost rises with:

-If you want to estimate stair count from your door height, see: /decks/blog.
+If you want to estimate stair count from your door height, see: Ontario deck stairs code — rise, run & handrail.

 3) Railing type (wood vs aluminum vs glass)